rule

 Text 26

-By their faith are they in their performance of the rituals divided; with the oblations offered to the ruling deity, reciting mantras according the proper method, is the One God separately addressed with different names.
-He, complete in Himself, accepts it most happily as He is the bestower of all benedictions in person.
+By their faith are they in their performance of the rituals divided; with the oblations offered to the ruling deity reciting mantras according the proper method, is the One God separately addressed with different names.
+He, complete in Himself, accepts it most happily because He is the bestower of all benedictions in person.
 (Vedabase)

 Text 27